 Jesse enrolls at Ohio State University in September 1933.
-In this era before track scholarships, Jesse’s decision to attend OSU is based on a position for himself as an elevator operator in the statehouse and some promise of a job for his father.
-OSU has only one men’s dormitory, which does not permit black athletes.
+In this era before track scholarships, Jesse’s decision to attend Ohio State is based on a position for himself as an elevator operator in the statehouse and some promise of a job for his father.
+Ohio State has only one men’s dormitory, which does not permit black athletes.
 Jesse and his black teammates are forced to live in a house off campus.

 Starting his varsity career, Jesse beats Ralph Metcalfe for the first time in the semis of the 60-yard dash during the Millrose Games at Madison Square Garden.
 He wins 3 of 4 events and places second in the 70-yard low hurdles.
 A few months later, at the Big Ten Championship in Ann Arbor, Michigan, Jesse sets 3 world records and ties a fourth.
 This feat has never been equaled, making this the greatest single performance in track and field history.
 Jesse is given the nickname “The Buckeye Bullet.”
 He competes in 19 meets and never fails to finish in the first three places.